Dan Collison

 The user research that was

-I used the opportunity to learn about potential users, their roles, goals, likely pain-points, and what functionality and content they would require.
+I used the opportunity to learn about users, their roles, goals, likely pain-points, and what functionality and content they would require.

 I verified my UX / UI work with the external contact across five rounds of design and feedback.